Canada prepares to vote on COVID-19 measures while U.S. president decries socialism

 In the U.S., free-enterprise fundamentalism still rules the roost, and it is going to make dealing with the current crisis, which can only be resolved by a significant public-sector effort, increasingly complex and difficult.

-There is a great deal more we could do better here in Canada, especially for vulnerable groups such as Indigenous communities, but at least we do not have political leaders, spouting self-serving and simplistic rhetoric in a time of huge need, with the exception of the nearly irrelevant Maxime Bernier.
+There is a great deal more we could do better here in Canada, especially for vulnerable groups such as Indigenous communities, but at least we do not have political leaders spouting self-serving and simplistic rhetoric in a time of huge need, with the exception of the nearly irrelevant Maxime Bernier.

 For Canadians, in fact, the biggest threat comes from our southern neighbour, which now has more than 10 per cent of the world's confirmed coronavirus cases.
 (And, by the way, medical authorities, such as Ottawa's medical officer of health Dr. Vera Etches, say that both the U.S. figure of more than 38,000 confirmed cases, and the far lower Canadian one, are far below than the actual number of cases, given the extreme shortage of testing facilities in both countries.)